crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 	- They don’t.
 If they force mana through too quickly then the muscle fibers can rip, and the organs can fail.
 In those cases you then just have to recuperate.
 # **SCIENTIFIC KNOWLEDGE & TRAINING**
 - What is the basic curriculum in magical institutes?
-	- (Atomic theory → mana physics → circulation techniques → safezty
+	- (Atomic theory → mana physics → circulation techniques → safety
-- How do mages calculate how much mana a spell needs?
-	- Is it formulaic or intuitive?
-		- Imagine every spell cast as made up of transactions.
-Each transaction takes the same amount of mana. but a spell varies in the amount of transactions needed.
-So it becomes intuitive after a while, but has to be learnt through experimentation.
-- Are there known safe transformation atoms/molecules that beginners practice with?
 - Do different schools specialize
 	- Combat
 	- Transmutation